craftcms/docs/docs/6.x/compatibility.md

 ### Routing

 The `{uid}` placeholder token now matches UUIDs of any version, meaning rules that use it will be _slightly_ more permissive.
-Otherwise, there are no changes to routes defined in the control panel (and stored in project config).
+Otherwise, there are no changes to routes defined in the control panel (nor stored in project config).

 #### Custom Rules

-Your existing `config/routes.php` file (having moved to `config/craft/routes.php` during the upgrade) is evaluated by the adapter.
+Your existing `config/routes.php` file (having moved to `config/craft/routes.php` during the upgrade) is only evaluated by the adapter.
-Yii routes can be translated to [Laravel routes](laravel:routing) and relocated to `routes/web.php`:
+Yii routes must be translated to [Laravel routes](laravel:routing) and relocated to `routes/web.php`:

 ::: code
 ```php Yii